databio/BEDmaker/README.md

 # bedmaker

 Pypiper pipeline to convert supported file types* into BED format.
+Generate bigBed file that would be used for the BED set trackHubs and visualization in Genome Browser.

 ## Before running the pipeline: